-This year’s official festival programming is stacked with a blend of virtual and in-person events — including everything from a Twitch-streamed Latinx burlesque show on Saturday to a drag brunch barbecue at Parc des Corroyeurs in St-Henri on Sunday — adapted for these coronavirus times, but there are also a number of local bars, clubs, and even a café, hosting their own festivities outside of the Fierté Montreal cadre.
+This year’s official festival programming is stacked with a blend of virtual and in-person events — including everything from a Twitch-streamed Latinx burlesque show on Saturday to a drag brunch barbecue at Parc des Corroyeurs in St-Henri on Sunday — adapted for these coronavirus times.
+Several local bars, clubs, and cafés are also hosting festivities outside the Fierté Montreal cadre.
 Here’s a guide to those local spots where to finish out the week celebrating this year’s Montreal Pride.

 Looking for the complete Fierté Montreal program?
 Click here.